-Norman Reedus Confirms ‘The Walking Dead’ Nearly Made Daryl Dixon Gay
+Norman Reedus: ‘The Walking Dead’ Nearly Made Daryl Dixon Gay

 Speaking to the Mirror, Reedus recalled that he was told by Frank Darabont, who developed and executive produced the first season of The Walking Dead, that the character of Daryl Dixon would be homosexual.
 However, Norman Reedus insists that Frank Darabont now denies ever making such a declaration.

 According to Norman Reedus, though, Frank Darabont made these remarks regarding Daryl Dixon during a journey to an Oscar party for The Fighter back in 2010.
 As soon as he heard about these plans, Norman Reedus was immediately on board.
-But unfortunately for the actor it never materialised.
+But unfortunately for the actor, it never materialized.

 But while Norman Reedus never got the opportunity to see Daryl Dixon revealed as gay, Tom Payne has already confirmed to Comic Book that his character of Jesus will be in future episodes of The Walking Dead.